clehner/motobot/README.md

 - Connects to IRC
 - Responds using [markov chains](https://github.com/clehner/chains)
 - Reads and writes channel activity to a log file
+- Keeps track of karma, and allows querying it

 # Installation
 - Get dependencies